 1) Floods keep the Corps and its officers and civilian employees in business.
 After every Missouri River flood, the Corps receives hundreds of millions of dollars to repair the obsolete levee system and defunct navigation channel.
 Thus, the Corps has no financial incentive to make the Missouri less flood-prone.

 2) In hard economic times every dollar counts.
-Even though $200 million dollars is chump change in this day and age of trillion-dollar stimulus packages, the construction dollars spent repairing a rarely-used navigation channel will funnel some money into the rural communities hurt by last year’s floods and this year’s recession.
+Even though $200 million dollars is chump change in this day and age of trillion-dollar federal stimulus packages, the construction dollars spent repairing a rarely-used navigation channel will funnel some money into the rural communities hurt by last year’s floods and this year’s recession.